iamvery/iamvery.github.com/_drafts/rails-new-for-you.markdown

 Recently, I went on a personal endeavor to determine the best way to create a new Rails app pre-configured to my liking.
-I was sick and tired of wasting time replacing and configuring test runners, adding development gems I prefer, and re-inventing the README.
+I was sick and tired of wasting time replacing and configuring test runners, adding development gems I prefer, and reinventing the README.
 Why did it take so long for me to do this?

 ## .railsrc